We’ve chosen 5 treadmills including the best treadmill for seniors along with treadmills also suited for the middle-aged

 - Great value

 - It’s not a biggie but I hate the blue panels on either side of and on top of the console – unnecessary.

 - Not integrated with some (Horizons) apps

 Sunny Health & Fitness T7643 Treadmill – Best Walking Treadmill

-This is a very sturdy no-nonsense and no-frills treadmill that has a weight capacity of 350 lbs.
+This is a sturdy, no-nonsense, no-frills treadmill with a weight capacity of 350 lbs.

 Mainly a treadmill for walking, it can still get up to 6 mph which if you think 4 mph is a very brisk walk the top speed is a good jog.

-It is a very clear and bright panel for those of us that sometimes have to squint to see readouts that displays the usual statistics speed, time, distance and calories burned.
+The Sunny T7643 treadmill has a very clear and bright panel for those of us who sometimes have to squint to see readouts that display the usual statistics like speed, time, distance and calories burned.

 The belt is quite wide at 19.5” although the length is just 43” which is fine for what we want from this treadmill which is predominantly walking or light jogging.